Good PTE speaking preparation involves practicing your pronunciation skills and applying a strategy to each specific task.

 For speaking this involves your pronunciation, intonation, speed, word and sentence level stress and where you pause.
 Of course it also involves your confidence and anxiety levels.

-For tips on increasing your oral fluency, click here to view another blog article!
+For tips on increasing your oral fluency, read our PTE oral fluency blog!

 PS: Would you like to receive a PTE preparation recommendation from E2Language?